Hello Integration

 Our watermarks are persisted locally to disk automatically and recalled on application startup.

-They are debounced (We cover this in the updating section).
+They are debounced (We cover this in the ).

 They are thread safe.